Anjan2222/digitaldiner/README.md

 ---

 ## **Live Demo**
-Access the live application:
+Access the live application here:
-- **Frontend**: Visit the deployed site to explore the app.
+**Frontend**: Visit the deployed site to explore the app.
-- **Backend**: Backend APIs are live and connected to the frontend.

 ---